swdevpa/TiktokAutoUploader/README.md

 *   **`fastapi` raises `RuntimeError: Form data requires `python-multipart` to be installed`**:
     FastAPI’s form parsing requires `python-multipart`.
 That dependency is now in `requirements.txt`.

+*   **`Page.goto: Timeout 120000ms exceeded`**:
+    This usually indicates a slow proxy connection or incorrect proxy credentials.
+    *   Ensure your proxy string follows the `http://user:pass@host:port` format.
+    *   Try a different proxy location or provider if the connection is too slow.
+    *   The script is optimized to wait only for the initial connection (`commit`), so persistent timeouts suggest a network block or failure.

 ## 8. Project Structure